 So that is a picture of my car after someone crashed into it.
 The driver was probably texting when she managed to rip the front bumper completely off.
 She even broke the frame.
 Fortunately, she opted to leave a note and when I called her first words were "I know you don't want to hear this but there's not a scratch on my car."
 I've never had any issues in the ten years that I've owned my spunky little Beamer, and I had just been thinking about taking it for a spin in the mountains when I saw the damage.
 So how could I find mindfulness in my totaled car?

 What Is Mindfulness?

-Mindfulness, as it relates to zen Buddhist tradition, is the focal point for your daily meditative practice.
+Mindfulness, as it relates to Zen Buddhist tradition, is the focal point for your daily meditative practice.
 In this sense being mindful involves observing the present moment without reaction.
-If you were sitting upright in a chair or on the floor during meditation, you would only observe the minor aches in your back from sitting upright.
+If you were sitting upright in a chair or on the floor during meditation, you would only observe-- not react to-- the minor aches in your back from sitting upright.
 Likewise, you would observe and acknowledge the sounds around you as you let them pass into unawareness.
 Mindfulness is acceptance of the present moment, regardless of the circumstances.

-So when I spotted my mangled vehicle, instead of pulling my hair out and shrieking to the gods for vengeance, I took a big breath and walked away.
+So when I spotted my mangled vehicle, instead of pulling my hair out and shrieking to the sky for vengeance, I took a big breath and walked away.
 I understood that the situation was as it was and I carried on with the remainder of my morning.